mszegedy/plea/story/ch-6.md

 <br />

-"...not jellyfish, but it tastes the same and feels the same," Tosha was explaining to Sofia when the pair returned.
+"…not jellyfish, but it tastes the same and feels the same," Tosha was explaining to Sofia when the pair returned.
 "Or well it doesn't have much of a taste.
 But either way."

 Sofia nodded politely and held up a finger.
 She turned to look at Alexey and Vasilisa as they arrived.
 "Hi.
 Did you find what you were looking for?
 Wait, is that _Mom's_ drum?"

 "Yeah," said Vasilisa.
 "What's wrong with that?"

-"Well, just... it's my _drum!_ I was going to use it!"
+"Well, just… it's my _drum!_ I was going to use it!"

 While Vasilisa's first instinct was to dispute Sofia's claim to the drum, she realized it was a reasonable point.
 "Okay, I'm sorry, Sofia.
 May I borrow your drum?
 To go rescue Artemis and shamanize to the Moon-Mother?"

-"Shamanize to the... how do you even know Artemis needs rescuing?
+"Shamanize to the… how do you even know Artemis needs rescuing?
 You just _assume_ she's going to fail a simple grocery run?
 Is that what you think of your friend?"

 "Hey," said Alexey, who did not like where this was going.

 Vasilisa took a deep breath, and let it out.
 "Okay.
 Okay, fair.
 Can you ask the mosquitos how she's doing?"

-"...alright," agreed Sofia.
+"…alright," agreed Sofia.
 "Give me a moment."
 She closed her eyes.

 Alexey and Vasilisa sat down in front of the fire while they waited.